Kamchatka© Igor Shpilenok

 For twenty years David has worked in conservation, focused primarily on the preservation of watersheds, fisheries, and public lands.
 Since joining WSC in 2007 David has played a central leadership role at the organization: he’s built an outstanding team, grown and diversified WSC’s revenue base, helped establish the Alaska and British Columbia programs, and co-founded The Stronghold Fund which he leads as its Executive Director.

-David holds a BA from Colgate University and a MES from The Evergreen State College.
-He serves on the Board of Directors of the Coast Salmon Foundation in Washington and is an advisor to the Coastal Rivers Conservancy in British Columbia.
+David holds a BA from Colgate University and a MES from the Evergreen State College.
+He serves on the Board of Directors of the Coast Salmon Foundation in Washington and is an advisor to the Coastal Rivers Conservancy in BC.
 Born and raised in the Pacific Northwest, David is an avid fly fisherman and lives in Seattle with his wife and children. | Email David Finkel

 Sheila Hanson | Grants Coordinator

 Sheila Hanson joined Wild Salmon Center in 2023 with a passion for the outdoors and a history of working with non-for-profit organizations.
-Sheila’s professional life has spanned many backgrounds including: research, writing, and mindfulness based therapy.
+Sheila’s professional life has spanned many backgrounds including: research, writing, and mindfulness-based therapy.
 Outside of work, Sheila enjoys camping with her family, sewing, skiing, and searching for more snacks. | Email Sheila Hanson

 Jon Hart | GIS Spatial Analyst